User Tools

 The Department of Mathematics and Statistics (DOMS) is a vibrant community where mathematicians and statisticians converge to explore, innovate, and educate.
 We offer a comprehensive range of academic programs, spanning the bachelor's, master's, and doctoral levels.
 Thus, besides our faculty and postdoctoral visitors, our community includes a large and valuable cadre of hard-working and talented undergraduate and graduate students.

 All faculty members and postdoctoral visitors are active researchers.
-The main areas of concentration in the department are: Algebra, Analysis, Combinatorics, Geometry/Topology and Statistics.
+The main areas of concentration in the department are: Algebra, Analysis, Combinatorics, Data Science and Statistics and Geometry/Topology.
 Additionally, there is active research that falls between and bridges the main areas.
 See the Research Areas page for more specific research topics.

 The photos above were taken by Jinghao Li, Ph.D.
 15'.